jay3332/coined/guide/earning.md

 - {{/work start}} – Find a job and start working for a steady salary.
 See *Work and Jobs* for more information on \
 working and the job system.

+## <:shovel:1376356818258759751> Digging and Mining System

+- Coined features a sophisticated **digging minigame system** that allows you to simulate digging deep underground for \
+coins and items.
+- Use the {{/dig}} command to start digging.
+See *Digging and Mining* for more information on Coined's \
+digging and mining system.
+- Explore different biomes, equip power-ups, and discover deep layers of the Earth!

 *View the next page for more profit commands...*